Majorelle Gardens, Marrakesh

 The result is a harmonious complex capable of blending colors, decorative elements and a rich vegetation worthy of note.
 Today, in fact, the Majorelle Gardens represent a famous example of a botanical garden capable of attracting many tourists.

-The garden is divided into four main areas, reachable through as many pedestrian paths.
-From the intersection of these latter, lush green areas are created, rich in plantations and trees from all over the world.
+The garden is divided into four main areas, each accessible via a pedestrian path.
+The intersections of these paths create lush green spaces, filled with plantings and trees from around the world.

 The verdant complex includes Majorelle's villa, a large lily pond and smaller pools inhabited by carp.